 4.1 Public Voice and Public Briefings provide an opportunity for members of the public to make presentations to Council.
 Please refer to CN's Public Voice and Public Briefings Policy for more information.
-Public Voice and Public Briefings Committees of Council are to be conducted in accordance with this Code.
+Public Voice and Public Briefings Committees are Committees of Council and are to be conducted in accordance with this Code.